haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <hr>
 ## Setting up the docking

-The first step in setting up the docking is to create a `new.html` file containing the information about your molecules, restraints and the location of the HADDOCK sofware in your system.
+The first step in setting up the docking is to create a `run.param` file containing the information about your molecules, restraints and the location of the HADDOCK sofware in your system.
 The HADDOCK distribution you installed at the beginning of this tutorial contains an example directory with examples for a variety of docking scenarios:

 * _protein-dna_              : protein-DNA docking (3CRO)
 * _protein-ligand_           : protein-ligand docking (Neuraminidase)